rehierl/abstract-properties/14-x-types-of-scopes/_remarks.md

 allowing to prematurely close a scope
 - by the descendant of an associated container
-- can break the stream-based pov by introducing gaps
+- will break the stream-based perspective by introducing gaps
+- a descendant heading (as t3) can not close the section of a heading with which its ancestor container is associated
+- the descendant heading is restricted to the container
-- will break grouping by tags
+- will also break grouping-by-tags

-dom tree - order embedding
-- point out the implementation-specific aspects of a dom tree
-- point out that DTR, DTU and DTO are embedded suborders
-- pout out that DPR is no embedded suborder

-# next todo

-rank-based sections
+a rank-based heading
-- use the total document order to introduce rank-based sections
-- allows to explain how a node order can be broken apart

-context rooted paths
-- the last node of a property is subsequent to its defining node, because of that, the defining node is a node in the last node's rooted path
+- is a descendant to a presequent heading in the DPR
-- a matter of consequence

-# extensions

-# implementations

-- a stack of stacks of open scopes
+- acts like a `<section>` element in regards to the DTU

 # general / meta